Now is the time for evangelization - using every means of modern technology at our disposal to spread the Gospel.

 Pope John Paul II named him a "Chaplain to His Holiness" in July 2000 with the title of "Monsignor."
 Pope Benedict XVI named him a "Prelate of Honor" in November 2005.

 Bishop Barres was ordained a Bishop and installed as the fourth Bishop of Allentown by His Eminence, Justin Cardinal Rigali, Archbishop of Philadelphia at the Cathedral of Saint Catharine of Siena in Allentown on July 30, 2009.

 He was the first priest ordained a bishop within the Diocese of Allentown.

-In his first three years as shepherd of the Diocese, Bishop Barres has initiated a vibrant diocesan-wide St. Thomas More Society for lawyers, which is very active in local efforts to educate the faithful on the need to protect our religious liberty., He’s also established an aspirancy program for young men considering a call to the priesthood and expanded ministry to people of Hispanic descent, the fastest growing population group in the diocese.
+In his four years as shepherd of the Diocese, Bishop Barres has initiated a vibrant diocesan-wide St. Thomas More Society for lawyers, which is very active in local efforts to educate the faithful on the need to protect our religious liberty.
+He's also established an aspirancy program for young men considering a call to the priesthood.
+In the summer of 2013 the Diocese sponsored Quo Vadis, a weeklong summer camp/retreat for high school age boys who think they may have a vocation.
+Under the Bishop's leadership the Diocese has expanded ministry to people of Hispanic descent, the fastest growing population group in the diocese.

 Local institutions of higher education have recognized Bishop Barres' impact on the community.
 De Sales University in Center Valley and Alvernia University in Reading have awarded the Bishop honorary doctor of humane letters degrees.
 Albright College in Reading has awarded Bishop Barres an honorary doctor of divinity degree.